 The fuel and air valves have initial positions set at the factory.
 Differences in air density, fuel properties and supply pressure will require tuning of the burner.
-The initial positions of the air damper, FGR valve, gas valve and oil valve should be adequate for initial startup, but must be checked so that movement did not occur during shipment or installation.
+The initial positions of the air damper, FGR valve, gas valve and oil valve should be adequate to support the start-up process, but must be checked so that movement did not occur during shipment or installation.
 If this is a linkage burner, the linkage should be adjusted to allow for modulation from low to high fire, with each valve opening 45 to 90 degrees.
-This should be checked by
+This should be checked by one of the two methods below.